PROBATE ATTORNEYS IN CHICAGO, ILLINOIS

 WHO INHERITS UNDER ILLINOIS PROBATE LAWS?

-Named Beneficiaries & Living Heirs
+Inheritance for Beneficiaries and Living Heirs

 Under Illinois probate law, the beneficiaries of an estate are determined by the will of the deceased.
 If there is no will, then the beneficiaries are determined by statute.
 In either case, it is important to understand who these beneficiaries are in order to ensure that your interests are protected during probate proceedings.